plotly/plotly.py/doc/python/configuration-options.md

 })
 ```

-### Double Click Delay
+### Double-Click Delay
-Sets the maximum delay between two consecutive clicks to be interpreted as a double-click in `ms`.
+Sets the maximum delay between two consecutive clicks to be interpreted as a double-click in milliseconds.
 This is the time interval between first mousedown and second mouseup.
 The default timing is 300 ms (less than half a second).
 This setting propagates to all on-subplot double clicks (except for `geo` and `mapbox`).

 ```python
 import plotly.graph_objects as go